pros and cons of buying a hybrid

 Great warranties

 If you are worried about the battery pack of the vehicle, worry not as manufacturers are offering great warranties on these items to ensure that customers get a hassle-free experience.
 Brands like Toyota and Nissan offering warranties for their electric and hybrid vehicles go beyond the typical use cycle of a car and are very stringent when it comes to their capacities.
+Other brands like Mazda even offer a five-year warranty on the batteries of their HEVs.
 Nissan takes this very seriously as battery packs are immediately replaced if they can no longer hold a 90 percent charge.
-Worry not as these battery packs despite not being able to hold as much charge will still be reused by automakers for their factories and other projects that may need a decent battery pack.
+Oh and if you’re worried about environmental impact, the battery packs will still be reused by automakers for their factories and other projects that may need a decent battery pack.

 Hybrids are expensive